-The Center for Aging and Population Health-Prevention Research Center (CAPH-PRC) is supported in part by the Centers for Disease Control and Prevention’s (CDC) Prevention Research Centers (PRC) Program.
-The CAPH-PRC is one of twenty-six (26) Centers nationwide funded by the CDC.
-These centers combine the knowledge and expertise of community members, academic researchers, and public health agencies to address disease prevention in typically underserved populations.
-These collaborations foster research and other projects that contribute to sustainable strategies to promote healthier communities.
-The CAPH-PRC Researchers are at the forefront of finding practical solutions to help older adults in our communities enjoy a high quality lifestyle based on strong physical and mental health.
+The Center for Aging and Population Health-Prevention Research Center (CAPH-PRC) was supported in part by the Centers for Disease Control and Prevention’s (CDC) Prevention Research Centers (PRC) Program.
+The CAPH-PRC was one of twenty-six (26) Centers nationwide funded by the CDC, 2001-2019.
+These centers combined the knowledge and expertise of community members, academic researchers, and public health agencies to address disease prevention in typically underserved populations.
+These collaborations fostered research and other projects that contribute to sustainable strategies to promote healthier communities.
+The CAPH-PRC Researchers were and continue to be at the forefront of finding practical solutions to help older adults in our communities enjoy a high quality lifestyle based on strong physical and mental health.

 A major activity of the Center is to develop a comprehensive program to prevent disease and disability in older adults, focusing on age 65+, but also addressing age 50 – 65 years.
 The “10 Keys” ™ to Healthy Aging is the result of research at the CAPH-PRC and elsewhere.
 These ten elements are considered the most important factors that contribute to healthy aging.

-The CAPH-PRC is actively participating in new technologies, outreach, and partnerships to promote healthy aging in older adults with the State and County Departments of Aging and Health.
-We are disseminating the “10 Keys” ™ in the Allegheny County Senior Centers through webcasts, and embedded in APPRISE, a Pennsylvania Department of Aging program in counties with high rates of chronic disease.
-Training of public health professionals and community partners will continue, leveraging the experiences of working with our CAPH-Prevention Research Center as part of existing research and training programs.
+The CAPH-PRC actively participated in new technologies, outreach, and partnerships to promote healthy aging in older adults with the State and County Departments of Aging and Health.
+We disseminated the “10 Keys” ™ in the Allegheny County Senior Centers through webcasts, and embedded in APPRISE, a Pennsylvania Department of Aging program in counties with high rates of chronic disease.
+Training of public health professionals and community partners occurred, leveraging the experiences of working with our CAPH-Prevention Research Center as part of existing research and training programs.